-The stated vision of the Historic Mitchelville Freedom Park, Inc. (HMFP) is to preserve a portion of the historic site of what was once Mitchelville and to commemorate the former slaves' "experiment in freedom."
+The stated vision of the Mitchelville Preservation Project (MPP) is to preserve a portion of the historic site of what was once Mitchelville and to commemorate the former slaves' "experiment in freedom."
 This non-profit organization has a diverse 14-member board of directors, an executive director, and very limited support staff.
 Their offices are located in a Beaufort County building.
 Once fully developed, the project will incorporate the use of state-of-the-art technological and media platforms that will present the story of Mitchelville, allowing visitors to envision the historic town as it existed in the 19th century.
-It is hoped that the HMFP will become a key historic attraction for the area.
+It is hoped that the Mitchelville Preservation Project will become a key historic attraction for the area.
 There are already a variety of programs run at the site.
 For example, Griot's Corner is tailored for K through 3rd grade students that uses storytellers and children's activities to highlight freedom.
 Likewise, the "Remembering the Days of Mitchelville" play is set in 1867 and introduces audiences to some of the prominent citizens of Mitchelville.
 Tours being offered include the Roots of Reconstruction, Come Walk with Me in Mitchelville, and Combahee River Raid.
-Partners identified by HMFP include:
+MPP partners identified by MPP include:

 - Town of Hilton Head Island

 - Heritage Library

 - National Parks Service Network to Freedom Program

 - NIBCAA

 - Coastal Discovery Museum

-- Gullah Museum

 - Community Foundation of the Lowcountry

 - Gullah Heritage Tours

 - Historic Churches of Mitchelville

 - Historic Cherry Hill School

-- Beaufort County

-As noted previously, a consultant team was recently hired by the County to prepare a master plan for the site.
-The Town has provided substantial support to this site and project, including acquiring the property, leasing it to the HMFP, and funding the HMFP's Executive Director position for the past two years.
+As noted previously, a consultant team was recently hired by the County to prepare a master plan for the site, which has been renamed the Historic Mitchelville Freedom Park.
+The Town has provided substantial support to this site and project, including acquiring the property, leasing it to the MPP, and funding the MPP's Executive Director position.
 The Director's salary funding is an interim arrangement that will eventually be phased out once the organization can become financially sustainable.